javflores/tic-tac-toe/game_engine/README.md

 You need to provide the Id of a game that has already been started.

-If the next player is a computer, GameEngine will calculate a move. **Bear in mind that if a computer finds that it is playing against a human it will try to be a perfect player (aka as Kickass).
+If the next player is a computer, GameEngine will calculate a move.

+**Computer player will be a perfect player using the minimax algorithm.
 So it should win or at least, don't lose.**

 If the next player is a human, you need to provide a move (in the Payload of the Request as JSON format) in the form: